hinto-janai/festival/daemon/mdbook/src/command-line/flags.md

           If you're hosting locally (127.0.0.1), you can set this to 0 (unless you don't trust your local network?).

+      --collection-path <PATH>
+          Default PATHs to use for the `Collection`

+          Upon a `new_collection` JSON-RPC method call, if the `paths` parameter is empty, these PATHs will be scanned instead.

+          If this is not set, the default OS `Music` directory will be scanned.

+          To set multiple PATHs, use this flag per PATH.

+          Example: `festivald --collection-path /my/path/1 --collection-path /my/path/2`

       --direct-download
           Enable direct downloads via the REST API for browsers